AroenvR/nestjs-demo/README.md

 │   ├── constants/      # Constants that are used by multiple layers.
 │   └── enums/          # Enums that are used by multiple layers.
 │
-├── domain/             # Encapsulates core business logic, domain model and its entities.
+├── domain/             # Encapsulates core business logic, the domain model and its entities.
 │   └── AbstractEntity  # The parent class for all entities in the application.
 │
 ├── infrastructure/     # Provides technical capabilities to support application and domain layers.